ShrishrimalPoonam/SQL-PROJECTS/README.md

 - Find the product with the highest number of complaints and detail the nature of these complaints.

 **Additonal Questions**
-- Which staff members have the highest average sales volume per shi􀅌, and how does it vary across different branches?
+- Which staff members have the highest average sales volume per shift, and how does it vary across different branches?
 - Segment the customer based on their total spend over the given period.
 - Check the products that are never sold during the given period and their stock levels.
 - List all customers who have unresolved complaints and check the purchase count before and after the complaint.